ciarteag/Family2Family/README.md

 ## Overview

 ### Description
-Connects families that are in need with groceries and toiletries with assistance from donors.
-The application allows families to add items to their cart.
-Donors can use the application to help families through donations.
-Our organization will handle the delivery of goods, and in future we  also plan to care of shopping.
+Connects families that are in need of groceries and toiletries with potential donors.
+The application allows families to create a shopping list of items available in local stores and place this list as an order.
+Donors can use the application to check these orders and help families through donations.
+We will handle the delivery of goods to families.
+In future we also plan to offer shopping the products for a reasonable additional charge.

 ### App Evaluation
 - **Category:** Charity, Social Impact, Food & Drink